dicer2000/CS4760_Monitor/README.md

 There were some items I didn't understand about the project's operation.
 Based on the feedback I did receive, I made these assumptions:

-1. Per my 2/27 conversation with Dr. Bhatia, the specified number of Producers and Consumers will be created and both will loop until the termination command (either timeout or Ctrl-C).
+1. Per my 2/27 conversation with Dr. Bhatia, the specified number of Producers will be created and both will loop until the termination command (either timeout or Ctrl-C).
+Consumers will be built on the fly and also terminate per parent's command.

 2. The queue that holds the Producer's products will be limited in size due to the use of Shared Memory, which does not lend itself well to dynamic templates.
 So, I'm implementing it as a circular queue (or ring buffer).
-The whole shared memory will look like this (I think):
+The whole shared memory will look like this:
 ```
             +----------------+
 Queue header| pNextQueueItem |